-The nominating party shall provide a written property description of the lands or water bottoms he is nominating for state or state agency mineral lease.
+The nominating party shall provide a written property description of the lands or water bottoms being nominated for state or state agency mineral lease.
 LSA-R.S.
 30:125.
 Use Microsoft Word and fully justify.
 Provide one (1) original paper copy and one (1) electronic copy on the nomination DVD or CDROM as a Word .doc file.